Now that we are in the home buying season in the Baltimore, MD area, let's talk about how to choose a home mortgage lender.

 - Or do they delegate you to an assistant and tell you "not to worry"?

-Choosing a lender is a big decision and it amazes us how many people just choose whoever has the best teaser rates.
-Loans are complicated and you need to take the time and do your homework here.
-I know, like insurance, that this is not fun.
-But you have to do it.
-You are going to "live" with this loan for perhaps 30 years so do it right.
+Choosing a lender is a big decision.
+It amazes us how many people select whoever has the best teaser rates.
+Loans are complicated, and you must take time and do your homework here.
+You will live with this loan for 30 years, so you must do it right.

 Are they familiar with your type of loan?
 Your price range?
 Your geographic area?
 Have they closed these types of loans recently?
 If you are getting an FHA loan, don't work with a lender who only focuses on 20% down loans.

 If your price point is $300,000, find a lender that works this price range, not one whose average price is $800,000.
 Can a lender work in all price ranges?
-Yes, it certainly is legal.
-But a good lender often specializes and you want the lender that is best for you and your type of loan.
+Yes, but you want the best lender for you and your type of loan.

 >> See Buying Your First Home?
 Consider The Maryland Mortgage Program